- January 24, 2019

 - Category: IT Security

-RDP attacks are on the rise in the Middle East
+RDP attacks are on the rise in Middle East countries like UAE, Saudi Arabia, Bahrain, Kuwait & Oman.

 Attackers using open RDP ports to take over machines or intercepting RDP sessions to inject malware by using brute-force techniques to gain usernames and passwords.